Jan 07,2023

 When sodium bicarbonate (NaHCO3) comes in contact with water, the sodium (Na) molecules break off from the bicarbonate (HCO3).
 At the same time, the citric acid is dissolving, with a single hydrogen ion (H+) separating from the rest of the molecule.
 When the released hydrogen ion from the citric acid encounters the bicarbonate from the baking soda another reaction happens!
 This time, carbon dioxide (CO2) gas is released as one of the end products.
 The carbon dioxide forms bubbles in the soap and bath water, and rushes to the surface with a delightful fizz.

-Do Bath Bombs Expire?
+Do bath bombs Expire?

 As with food products, bath bombs too have ingredients with an expiration date and a recommended shelf life.
 The shelf life of bath bombs refers to how long you can store them, and they still maintain full effectiveness.
 A bath bomb has an average shelf life of about six months.